dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Lenstra–Lenstra–Lovász lattice basis reduction algorithm Lenstra–Lenstra–Lovász (LLL) lattice basis reduction algorithm is a polynomial time lattice reduction algorithm invented by Arjen Lenstra, Hendrik Lenstra and
 17 KB (3,280 words) - 20:29, 5 April 2019

-Algorithms + Data Structures = Programs
-Algorithms + Data Structures = Programs is a 1976 book written by Niklaus Wirth covering some of the fundamental topics of computer programming, particularly
-3 KB (178 words) - 04:47, 5 May 2018

 GLR parser (redirect from Tomita's Algorithm) stands for "rightmost (derivation)") is an extension of an LR parser algorithm to handle nondeterministic and ambiguous grammars.
 The theoretical foundation